Abdelrahmanelzarka/Balloon_Popper_Game/README.md

 ### A simple game worte on opegl using C++ programming language

 ## how to play it
-1- clone this repo on your machine
+1- Clone this repo on your machine

-2- open Main_project.cbp by code blocks
+2- Open Main_project.cbp by code blocks

-3- run and enjoy the game :)
+3- Run and enjoy the game :)

 ## instrcuctions
 1- you can get score only by two methods